Compositionality of Rewriting Rules with Conditions: Compositional associative Double-Pushout rewriting with conditions

 Admissibility of $m$ and $m^{*}$ entails that the squares formed in the back row of~\eqref{eq:TransAux} (the ones drawn in black and {blue}) are constructible as pushouts and pushout complements, respectively.
 Construct the objects $F$ and $F'$ as pullbacks,

-which by universality of pullbacks induces a unique arrow $F\rightarrow F'$.
+which by the universal property of pullbacks induces a unique arrow $F\rightarrow F'$.
 By stability of $\cM$-morphisms under pullbacks and by the $\cM$-morphism decomposition property, respectively, all morphisms thus constructed are found to be in $\cM$.
-Invoking pullback-pullback decomposition (Lemma~\ref{lem:Main}\ref{lem:PBPBdec}) and the $\cM$-van Kampen property twice (cf.\ Definition~\ref{def:Madh}), we may conclude that the induced squares $\cSquare{F,F',D',D}$ and $\cSquare{F,F',B',B}$ are in fact pushouts.
+Invoking pullback-pullback decomposition (Lemma~\ref{lem:Main}\ref{lem:PBPBdec}) and the $\cM$-van Kampen property twice (cf.\ Definition~\ref{def:Madh}), we conclude that the induced squares $\cSquare{F,F',D',D}$ and $\cSquare{F,F',B',B}$ are in fact pushouts.
 Thus by pushout composition, the front left and right ``curvy'' faces (in orange) are pushouts.
 This entails that $m\in \Match{s\circ r}{X}$, and thus by definition of $\Trans$ that indeed